Things to do with teens in Singapore

 SCAPE is a great spot for youths and with their youth-oriented programmes that include music and dance, urban sports and visual art, there’s plenty of offerings here for teens.
 Their interest groups currently include handball, skateboarding, floorball, cheerleading, graffiti art, and photography – head to the website for more deets.

 Far East Plaza at 14 Scotts Road is a beacon for teenagers due to the pocket friendly prices and the number of fashion ‘blog boutiques’ that offer the latest fads.
-A familiar haunt of mine from teenage years, I’ve now passed the baton on to my teenager who loves scouring the shops for unique finds.
+A familiar haunt of ours from teenage years, us local mamas have now passed the baton on to our teenagers who loves scouring the shops for unique finds!

 Orchard Cineleisure is home to Cathay Cineplex as well as a host of funky shops whose target audience are teenagers and young adults.
-Load up on affordable accessories at Beadstreet on L2, check out the latest and greatest games at E2Max on L9, and KBox on L8 attracts the next generation of wannabe popstars.
-There’s lots of food available to fuel up on, including sushi belt dining at Nihon Mura (in the basement) – it’s super wallet friendly at $1.50 per plate!
+There’s lots of food available to fuel up on too, from the food court to fast food and other wholesome restos!

 Movies are also a favourite with teens – especially if they are going with friends!
-Normally located within major shopping malls, the ones at VivoCity, Great World City, Plaza Singapura, Orchard Cineleisure and The Cathay are all super popular.
+Normally located within major shopping malls, the ones at VivoCity, Plaza Singapura, Orchard Cineleisure and The Cathay are all super popular.

 A little note: This list is generally suitable for the 15 and under or the “young at heart” as the older teenagers who saw this list complained we missed mentioning the “other” hangouts that involve more grown-up shenanigans – but that’s ANOTHER story, mama!